stefan-peng/oboeta/README.md

     $ ./install.sh /usr/bin

 This will copy the scripts to the specified directory.
 You might have to change users (e.g., run `sudo`) depending on which installation directory you select.

+## Using

+`oleitner` is straightforward: Check out its help message via its `-h` option.

+`oboeta` is designed to work with `oboetatty` and `oboetahttp`, though you could write other programs to interact with it.  `oboeta` functions as a flashcard randomizer, chooser, and logger; `oboetatty` and `oboetahttp` focus on displaying the flashcards that `oboeta` chooses.  `oboetatty` will require two named pipes: one for receiving cards from `oboeta` and one for sending commands to `oboeta`.
+On the other hand, `oboetahttp` requires only one named pipe, which it uses to send commands to `oboeta`: `oboetahttp` reads cards from standard input.
+(See `example/reviewsome` for one way to link `oleitner`, `oboeta`, and `oboetahttp` together.)

+For example, suppose your deck has five Leitner buckets with delays of one, three, seven, fourteen, and thirty days, respectively, and you want reviews to have at most 20 old cards and 10 new ones.
+If you want to review the cards on the console using fields two and three as the front and back, respectively, then this Bourne shell code will do it:

+    mkfifo -m 0700 cardpipe commandpipe
+    ( oleitner -n 20 -e 10 deck.txt deck.log 1 3 7 14 30 | oboeta $commandpipe deck.log 2 3 >$cardpipe ) &
+    oboetatty $cardpipe $commandpipe

+If you want to review cards via your favorite web browser, then do this instead:

+    mkfifo -m 0700 commandpipe
+    oleitner -n 20 -e 10 deck.txt deck.log 1 3 7 14 30 | oboeta $commandpipe deck.log 2 3 | oboetahttp >$commandpipe

+Of course, you can insert your own text processing pipelines between the oboeta scripts.
+That's the beauty of writing decoupled text-based programs.
+For example, I like to insert a script called `rubify` (see `example/rubify`) between `oleitner` and `oboeta` to transform custom Japanese furigana (ruby) annotations into HTML5 &lt;ruby&gt; tags.

 ## Sample Framework Built on Oboeta